Robustness and Generalization for Metric Learning: Preliminaries

-The notion of algorithmic robustness, introduced by Xu and Mannor \cite{XUrobustness,XUrobustness-ML} in the context of classic supervised learning, is based on the deviation between the losses associated to two training and testing instances that are close.
-An algorithm is said $(K,\epsilon(\mathbf{s}))$-robust if there exists a partition of the space $\mathcal{Z}=X\times Y$ into $K$ disjoint subsets such that for every learning and testing instances belonging to the same region of the partition, the deviation between their associated losses is bounded by a term $\epsilon(\mathbf{s})$.
-From this definition, the authors have proved a convergence bound for the difference between the empirical and true losses of the form $\epsilon(\mathbf{s})+B\sqrt{\frac{2K \ln 2 + 2\ln 1/\delta}{n}}$ (with probability $1-\delta$).
-This bound depends on $K$ and $\epsilon(\mathbf{s})$ which can be made as small as desired by refining this partition.
-When considering metric spaces, the partition of $\mathcal{Z}$ can be obtained by the notion of covering number \cite{Kolmogorov61}. \begin{definition} For a metric space $(X,\rho)$, and $T\subset X$, we say that $\hat{T}\subset T$ is a $\gamma$-cover of $T$, if $\forall t\in T$, $\exists \hat{t}\in \hat{T}$ such that $\rho(t,t')\leq \gamma$.
-The $\gamma$-covering number of $T$ is
+The notion of algorithmic robustness, introduced by Xu and Mannor \cite{Xu2010,Xu2012a} in the context of classic supervised learning, is based on the deviation between the loss associated with two training and testing instances that are ``close''.
+Formally, an algorithm is said $(K,\epsilon(\mathbf{s}))$-robust if there exists a partition of the space $\mathcal{Z}=X\times Y$ into $K$ disjoint subsets such that for every training and testing instances belonging to the same region of the partition, the variation in their associated loss is bounded by a term $\epsilon(\mathbf{s})$.
+From this definition, the authors have proved a bound for the difference between the empirical loss and the true loss that has the form